 [Ten years before The Kings Demons.]

-[This is mentioned in Bunker Soldiers on page 19.
-No date is given, so I have used the historical one.]
+[This is mentioned in Bunker Soldiers (p.
+19).
+No date is given, so we've gone with history.]

-Genghis Khan conquers the Chin Empire.
+Genghis Khan conquers the Chin Empire [China].
 This invasion reduces the population from 50 million to less than 9 million.

-On the 3rd of March, an impostor arrived at Fitzwilliam Castle claiming to be King John, accompanied by the French knight Sir Giles Estram.
-Due to the intervention of some strangers, the impostor was revealed, resulting in the Fitzwilliams' remaining loyal to King John.
+An impostor arrives at Fitzwilliam Castle claiming to be King John, accompanied by the French knight Sir Giles Estram.
+Due to the intervention of some strangers, the impostor is revealed, resulting in the Fitzwilliams' remaining loyal to King John.

 The man who would later be known as St Anthony of Padua lost everything he owned in a shipwreck and spent the rest of his days living like a Spartan in a cave in San Paolo.

-[The Doctor claims that this was "a decade or more ago" in Bunker Soldiers (page 19).
+[The Doctor claims that this was "a decade or more ago" in Bunker Soldiers (p.
+19; where it's 1240).
 The exact year is historical.]

 The Russian towns of Chernigov and Pereislav fall to the Mongols, under Batu Khan, in quick succession.
 [Following this,] Prince Michael flees to Hungary.
 Previously, the Mongols had captured Bulgar, Riazan, Kolumna, Kostroma, and Torzhok.

-[As mentioned in Bunker Soldiers.
-The cities' fall is on pages 9 & 25.
+[As mentioned in Bunker Soldiers (p.9 & 25).
 This was clearly a recent event, but no date is given.
 Prince Michael's destination is mentioned on page 25, and his desertion is mentioned several times in the novel.
 We're using the historical date of 1239.]

 Mongke, grandson of Ghengis Khan, becomes Great Khan.